In This Article

 Invest your money in money market funds.

-During inflationary periods, another popular way to invest is in a money market account (MMA).
+During inflationary periods, another popular way to invest wisely is in a money market account (MMA).

 Here are two examples of why this is so: